mczachurski/Swiftgger/README.md

 let document = try openAPIBuilder.built()
 ```

 Object `document` stores information about your API and it's compatible with OpenAPI standard.
-Now you have to serialize that object to JSON and expose by additional endpoint in your API application for GUI (client) applications.
+Now you have to serialize that object to JSON and expose by additional endpoint in your API application.
+That JSON (endpoint) can by consume by any OpenAPI compatible client applications.

-Swagger UI is great tool which visualize for example request model, parameters etc.
+[Swagger UI](https://swagger.io/swagger-ui/) is great tool which visualize for example request model, parameters etc.

 ![user in swagger 1](Images/screen-01.png)